czzrr/BSTMicro/README.md

-# BSTMicro
+# SmartConnect coding challenge

-SmartConnect coding challenge
+The app was tested and built on Ubuntu 20.04.2 with Elixir 1.9.1 and OTP 22.0.

-The app was tested and built with Elixir 1.9.1 and OTP 22.0.
+I used GitHub Actions for CI, hence the test results can be seen in the GitHub repository under the Actions tab.

 ### How to build